eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 so try on too bright and dark scenes and so on.
 0.25 or 0.3 - are working on most videos but can produce too much of garbage. then higher value than more pixels will be filtered/removed as not related to subtitle.
-*) If subtitles has mostly same color during the video you can set "Use Filter Colors" and/or "Use Outline Filter Colors" which can very improve accuracy of results (read below in separate topic).
+*) It is recommended to set "Use Filter Colors" and/or "Use Outline Filter Colors" which can very improve accuracy of results: more accurate produced timing, less wrong splits and better cleared TXT images results (read below in separate topic).
 *) Also on splits affects two parameters: vedges_points_line_error = 0.3
 ila_points_line_error = 0.3